NLnetLabs/rpki-faq/faq.rst

     This is a community-driven FAQ for RPKI, originally written by Alex Band, Job Snijders, David Monosov and Melchior Aelmans.
 Network operators around the world have contributed to these questions and answers.
-The contents are available on Github, allowing you to send a pull request with edits or additions, or fork the contents for usage elsewhere.
+The contents are available on `Github <https://github.com/NLnetLabs/rpki-faq>`_, allowing you to send a pull request with edits or additions, or fork the contents for usage elsewhere.

 RPKI Mechanism
 ==============